HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 #### RC3) 220501

-##### RC3.1) Adjust action label
+##### RC3.1) Adjust Action Tags

 Remove `connect`, `send` and `disconnect` labels, and adjust related functions to use `$STREAM`.

-Use the `exit` label to exit the execution of the program and define the return data of the program.
+Use the `exit` tag to exit the execution of the program and define the return data of the program.

-Adjust the functionality of the `back` label, used to unwind stack frames.
+Adjust the functionality of the `back` tag, used to unwind stack frames.

-Added handling details of the `from` attribute of the `define` element.
+Add handling details of the `from` attribute of the `define` element.

-The `with` attribute can be used to specify the operation group in the `observe` tag.
+`with` attribute can be used to specify the operation group in the `observe` tag.

-The `request` tag is only used to make a request to the renderer.
+`request` tag is only used to make a request to the renderer.

-Named variables maintained in context variables, called "temporary variables", are no longer confused with "local variables".
+Name variables maintained in context variables, called "temporary variables", are no longer confused with "local variables".
 Use the `temporarily` adverb attribute (which can be abbreviated as `temp`) to define temporary variables instead of the `locally` attribute.

-Adjusted the role of `at` attribute in `init` and `define` tags: `at` attribute is now used to define the namespace of variable or operation group names.
+Adjuste the role of `at` attribute in `init` and `define` tags: `at` attribute is now used to define the namespace of variable or operation group names.

 In the `request`, `bind` and `load` tags, in the case of asynchronous execution, if you use the `as` attribute to name, you can use the `at` attribute to define the namespace of the name.

 Wildcards or regular expressions can be used in the `for` attribute value of the `observe` and `forget` tags.

-Defines the contents of the context variable for the `observe` action group.
+Define the contents of the context variable for the `observe` action group.

-Adjusted the description order of action tags.
+Adjuste the description order of action tags.

 Related chapters:

 - [2.5.10) `define` and `include` tags] (#2510-define-and-include-tags)
 - [2.5.11) `observe`, `forget` and `fire` labels] (#2511-observe-forget-and-fire-labels)
-- [2.5.15) `back` label] (#2515-back-label)
+- [2.5.15) `back` tag] (#2515-back-tag)
 - [2.5.16) `request` tag] (#2516-request-tag)
 - [2.5.17) `load` and `exit` labels] (#2517-load-and-exit-labels)

-##### RC3.2) HVML program running status
+##### RC3.2) HVML Program Running Status

-Defines the running state of an HVML program:
+Define the running state of an HVML program:

 Related chapters:

 - [2.1.16) HVML program running status] (#2116-hvml-program running status)

-##### RC3.3) The anchor name of the element can be used to locate the preceding stack frame
+##### RC3.3) Use the Element's Anchor Name to Locate the Front Stack Frame

 The preceding stack frame can be located using the element's anchor name, allowing context variables in the preceding stack frame to be specified in the evaluation expression.